Nikoo00o/GameToolsLib/README.md

   - then add the cpp source files to that folder (same for ios)
 - android would need an externalNativeBuild  with cmake section and then "path" "to"
 - but xcode and android could also be different for a plugin/package instead of an app!

+#### Changing Native Code

+- after changes to the native code, the `# define _NATIVE_CODE_VERSION 7` in "native_window.h" should be incremented in the c++ code, but also the `const int _nativeCodeVersion = 7;` in "native_window.dart" in the dart code
+- and then for tests of course the dll has to be build and updated again

 #### If the native code would be used directly inside of an app and not the plugin